Takeaways

 Whether you are new to investing or have a huge portfolio of stocks and bonds, you should know all about the SEC.

-What is the SEC?
+What Is the SEC?

 The Securities and Exchange Commission (SEC) is an independent federal agency created by the Securities and Exchange Act of 1934.
-The SEC oversees the United States securities industry to helps ensure fair and transparent markets, protect investors, and enable capital formation.
+The SEC oversees the United States securities industry to help ensure fair and transparent markets, protect investors, and enable capital formation.

-Read More -> What is an Accredited Investor?
+Read More: What Is an Accredited Investor?

 The SEC is headed by a five-member commission, which the President of the United States and the Senate appoint and approve, respectively.
 The SEC has over eleven regional offices throughout the U.S. to engage in enforcement efforts, examine businesses, stock transactions, and address other compliance issues.
 Gaining a bit more granular insight into how the SEC operates will help you understand how significant a role it plays in the equity and debt capital markets.